 Communications /Web Content / Management / Always Writing

 Jim Alexander has extensive professional experience in creative communications, web site creation and redirection, management, and public affairs.
-Current focus on web site management for select clients and nonprofit management services.
+Additional focus on web and IT services for select clients and nonprofit management services.
 Core competencies and expertise in:

 - Web Content and Design

 - Writing and Editing

 - Non-profit Management

 - Computer Systems Management

 - Coordinating Specialists